This post may contain affiliate links.

 - 8 ounces cream cheese

-- 8 ounces Reese’s Mini Peanut Butter Cups, each one quartered
+- 8 ounces Reese’s Mini Peanut Butter Cups (quartered)

 - 12 ounces milk chocolate chips